iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 **Observations**

-$\alpha_k^{-1}$ is the famous Nesterov's momentum sequence.
+$\alpha_k^{-1}$ is the famous FISTA momentum sequence in the literatures.

 ----
 ### **Convergence proof**

-Throughout this text, we assume that the function $F$ is weakly convex and we assume that $\partial$ operator here is the Rockafellar Limiting subgradient.
+Throughout this text, we assume that the function $F$ is weakly convex, and we assume that $\partial$ operator here is the Rockafellar Limiting subgradient.
 The proof here resemble what is seemed in Amir Beck's proof of FISTA.

 #### **Lemma B.2 | Stationarity of proximal point evaluation**